mskippen/Bootcamp1507/15-Project-2/02-Project-Requirements/README.md

 * Protect API keys and sensitive information with environment variables.

-* May Use Handlebars.js as the template engine.
+* May use Handlebars.js as the template engine.

 * Be deployed using Heroku (with data).